fuzzylabs/evidently-monitoring-pattern/README.md

 This will split the dataset into reference and 2 production datasets, one with drifted data and one without.

-- To monitor data drift or outliers, etc.., two datasets are required to perform comparison.
-The house price data downloaded from Kaggle is split into a reference and a production dataset.
-The reference dataset is used as the baseline data and for training the model.
-The second dataset is the current production data which will be used to compared against the reference dataset to identify data drift.
-The production dataset does not include the price column as the price will be predicted by the regression model.
-The scripts will create two scenarios of production data, one with data drift and one without.

 ## Training the Random Forest Regressor

 1. **Run the `train.py` script to train the model**: